 Dell expects to begin shipping systems with the common de-dupe architecture in early 2009.
 The company also plans to offer assessment, design, and implementation services wrapped around the de-duplication technology.

 According to a statement from Quantum, Dell will incorporate Quantum’s de-duplication and replication software into new products.
-The software is the same technology that is used in Quantum’s DXi7500 enterprise disk backup system and the software that EMC has incorporated into its DL3D and DL4000 products.
+The software is the same technology that is used in Quantum’s DXi7500 enterprise disk backup system and the software that EMC has incorporated into its DL3D and DL4000 products announced last May.
 The software includes NAS and VTL presentations, policy-based de-duplication that offers a choice between different de-dupe modes, and integrated tape creation.

-Roscoe adds, “Since the products will leverage PowerVault, EqualLogic, and Dell/EMC systems, they’re ideally suited to scale up or down depending on the size of the cus- tomer.”
+Roscoe adds, “Since the products will leverage PowerVault, EqualLogic, and Dell/EMC, they’re ideally suited to scale up or down depending on the size of the customer.”
 He also says that teams from Dell, EMC, and Quantum will be working together “down the road” to develop features found in future de-dupe stacks.

-The deal has raised some questions about Dell’s existing partnerships, including the PowerVault DL2000 disk-based backup products that include software from CommVault and Symantec.
+The deal has raised some questions about Dell’s existing partnerships, including recently announced PowerVault DL2000 disk-based backup products that include software from CommVault and Symantec.
 Dell maintains that the Quantum deal is aimed at de-duplicating different parts of the storage infrastructure.

-“Quantum has the most defensible de-dupe patents of the bunch, and they’ve got a lot of flexibility with their software, such as NAS or VTL presentations, policy-based de-duplication, and integrated tape creation,” says Whitehouse.
-“Since Quantum is already a de-dupe supplier to EMC, the distinction is that Quantum’s de-dupe technology will get integrated with the EqualLogic storage systems.”
+“Quantum has the most defensible de-dupe patents of the bunch and they’ve got a lot of flexibility with their software, such as NAS or VTL presentations, policy-based de-duplication, and integrated tape creation,” says Whitehouse.
+“Since Quantum is already a de-dupe supplier to EMC, the distinction is that Quantum de-dupe will get integrated with the EqualLogic storage systems.”

-“Dell partners with both CommVault, who has software-based de-dupe, and Symantec, which will ultimately embed de-dupe,” says Whitehouse.
-“So, what de-dupe technology will prevail here?”
+“Dell partners with both CommVault, which has software-based de-dupe, and Symantec, which will ultimately embed de-dupe,” says Whitehouse.
+“So what de-dupe prevails here?”